Biden to announce construction of temporary port on Gaza coast for humanitarian aid

 Aid groups have said it has become nearly impossible to deliver supplies within most of Gaza because of the difficulty of coordinating with the Israeli military, the ongoing hostilities and the breakdown of public order.

+The move provides one more layer to the extraordinary dynamic that's emerged as the United States has had to go around Israel, its main Mideast ally, and find ways to get aid into Gaza, including through airdrops that started last week.

 "We're not waiting on the Israelis.
 This is a moment for American leadership.
-And we are building a coalition of countries to address this urgent need," the U.S. official said, noting that the U.S. military recently began airdropping aid into Gaza.
+And we are building a coalition of countries to address this urgent need," the U.S. official said.

+Pressure on Israel to establish a sea route for aid has been growing in recent days.
+European Union Commission Chief Ursula von der Leyen planned to visit Cyprus on Friday to inspect installations at the port of Larnaca, from where aid is expected to leave for Gaza if a sea route is established.
+Israeli officials said Wednesday the country would cooperate with the creation of a sea route from Cyprus, an idea that's been under discussion for months.

+American Gen. Erik Kurilla, head of U.S. Central Command, told the U.S. Senate Armed Services Committee that he had briefed officials on such a maritime option.
+Kurilla said Central Command has provided options for increasing the number of trucks taking aid to areas in northern Gaza.